 Where the unload switch has momentary contacts and the generator breaker is opened at the unload trip level, reset is obtained automatically.
-If the automatic sequence is not used, the activate (breaker auxiliary) contacts across terminals 15 and 16 must be opened and closed again upon breaker closure before the AGLC can again be used to soft load.
-When using the AGLC base-load mode (described below) to soft unload the engine generator, recycling the activate contacts is not necessary.
+If the automatic sequence is not used, the activate (breaker auxiliary) contacts across terminals 15 and 16 must be opened again before synchronizing and re-closed upon breaker closure before the AGLC can again be used to soft load.
+When using the AGLC base-load mode (described below) to soft unload the engine generator, recycling the base load contacts is not necessary.

-Ramping an Engine Generator out of Load Share Into Base Load Refer to Figures 1-2 and 2-2.
+Ramping an Engine Generator out of Load Share into Base Load

+Refer to Figures 1-2 and 2-3.
 When the generator is paralleled and load sharing, closing the base load contacts at terminals 15 and 17 de-energizes K2 to separate the system and unit load-sharing lines.
-Other K2 contacts also connect the loading ramp signal in series with K3 contacts to control output on unit loadsharing lines.
+Other K2 contacts also connect the loading ramp signal in series with K3 contacts to control output on unit load-sharing lines.